Bubu-Droid/mini-projects-repo/README.md

 # About the Repository

+This repository contains
-This is a repository that has some mini-projects which are not big enough to have a dedicated repository for themselves.
+some mini-projects that are not big enough to have their own dedicated repositories.